Rules of Procedure

 Section 1.3.

-The NEC does not independently investigate or prosecute cases against AIA members.
+The NEC does not independently investigate or prosecute Complaints against AIA members.
 It is the sole responsibility of the Complainant and Respondent to submit evidence, call upon and produce witnesses, and present their respective cases.
 The NEC’s deliberations and decisions are based solely on what the Complainant and Respondent present and submit as part of the case record.

 Section 2.1.